danielagg/personal-blog-astro/src/content/blog/serverless-edge-pt1.md

 }
 ```

-after we do a deploy to vercel, it'll be available online.
-mine's too, using Vercel's default URL (in my case, https://vercel-serverless-go-fawn.vercel.app) If you decide to run the following curl, you might even experience the cold start of the small Go application from above.
+We can test it locally via `vercel dev` again, then `vercel deploy` it - my particular URL ended up being https://vercel-serverless-go-fawn.vercel.app, therefore if you decide to run the following curl, you will be able to convert employees data to a CSV - and you might even be lucky enough to experience the cold start of the small Go application from above (which tends to be ~100ms).

 ```console
 curl --location 'https://vercel-serverless-go-fawn.vercel.app/api' \